 To participate in the IAS-badged Ustinov seminar, email: firstname.lastname@example.org

-To participate in the IAS Research Postgraduate Group, email Linda Crowe with a request to be added to the group's mailing list.
+To participate in the IAS Research Postgraduate Group, email Audrey Bowron with a request to be added to the group's mailing list.

 To submit a paper to Kaleidoscope, email the Chief Editor at: email@example.com

-If you are a member of a multi-disciplinary research group that would like access to the seminar room at the IAS to hold a seminar or meeting, email Linda Crowe with your request.
+If you are a member of a multi-disciplinary research group that would like access to the seminar room at the IAS to hold a seminar or meeting, email Audrey Bowron with your request.

-If you a postgraduate researcher organising a multi-disciplinary postgraduate conference or workshop then you may consider applying to the IAS for funding.
+If you a postgraduate researcher organising an interdisciplinary postgraduate conference or workshop then you may consider applying to the IAS for funding.
 The maximum award available is £500.
-To apply to this fund, email Linda Crowe with your request, which should include the following details:
+To apply to this fund, please completed the attached proforma and email Linda Crowe.

-Essentially the IAS is a space and resource to explore ideas.
-If you are a postgraduate researcher keen to explore ideas through a multi-disciplinary lens with other postgraduate researchers at Durham then make contact with the IAS.
+The IAS is a space and resource to explore ideas.
+If you are a postgraduate researcher keen to explore ideas through a interdisciplinary lens with other postgraduate researchers at Durham then make contact with the IAS.